arzoo14/PCP-books/docs/PG/WritingPMDA.rst

  }

 The callback for **pmdaFetch** is defined as **simple_fetchCallBack**.
 The PMID is extracted from the **pmdaMetric** structure, and if valid, the appropriate field in the **pmAtomValue** structure is set.
-The available types and associated fields are described further in Section 3.4, “`Performance Metric Descriptions`_” and
+The available types and associated fields are described further in Section 3.4, “:ref:`Performance Metric Descriptions`” and
-:ref:`Example 3.18. pmAtomValue Structure`.
+:ref:`Example 3.18. pmAtomValue Structure <Example 3.18. pmAtomValue Structure>`.

 .. note::
    Note that PMID validity checking need only check the cluster and item numbers, the domain number is guaranteed to be valid and the PMDA should make no